Campina Grande

 Campina Grande is the second most populous Brazilian city in the State of Paraíba after João Pessoa, the capital.
 It is considered to be the most important city of the Northeastern Brazilian subregion called agreste.
 It is considered one of the main industrial, technological and educational centers in the northeastern region of Brazil.
-The city was officially founded in 1864.
+Settled in the 17th century, the city was officially established in 1864.
 Campina Grande also has a large cultural agenda, including the world's largest Saint John's Festival (called O Maior São João do Mundo), which takes place during the entire month of June.

 History

 Origin

 The founding of Campina Grande is credited to Captain Teodósio de Oliveira Ledo who led a group of Ariús Indians to settle the land and begin farming on December 1, 1697.
 However, some historians do not agree with this version and suggest that the place was already a settlement and named Campina Grande when Teodósio arrived with the Ariús.
 This position is certainly supported by the fact that Campina Grande is in a critical geographic location for people travelling between the highlands and the coast.

 The political actions of Teodósio in mentioning Campina Grande to the king of Portugal in May 1699 went a long way to establishing the location as place of importance.

 The Ariús inhabited a small farm made up of shacks which became the first street in the new community.
 Later, this street was called Rua do Oriente (Street of the East) and today it is known as rua Vila Nova da Rainha (New Village of the Queen).
 The Cathedral of Campina Grande was constructed on one of the higher slopes in the area.
 It formed the Matriz plaza which later also became one of city's most important streets: Avenida Marechal Floriano Peixoto.

 The village soon became a town because of the commerce it attracted and the fact that there were few settlements in Paraíba.

 Campina Grande began as a small village situated in front of an old lake called Açude Velho.
 These people were known as tropeiros because they were traveling merchants who traded and sold goods such as meat, cotton clothes and corn flour among the cities and villages they passed by.
 Campina Grande became the village (Vila Nova da Rainha) that they rested in as they were coming from the coast to the west, and vice versa.

 The introduction of the railroad caused this tiny village to develop into a bustling city.
 At the beginning of the 20th century, Campina Grande was called "The Brazilian Liverpool" because of the numerous cotton plantations and factories.
 At the time, it was the second biggest producer in the world.

 Today, the city has added to its old and rich traditions by becoming an oasis of high technologies in the middle of northeastern Brazil.